sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_7seg.rst

 **Conclusion**

-In this lesson, you've learned how to use a 7-segment display with a 74HC595 shift register to display numbers using the Raspberry Pi Pico 2w.
-By understanding how to control each segment through binary codes and utilizing the shift register, you can efficiently manage multiple outputs with limited GPIO pins.
+In this lesson, you've learned how to use a 7-segment display with a 74HC595 shift register to display numbers using the Raspberry Pi Pico 2 W. By understanding how to control each segment through binary codes and utilizing the shift register, you can efficiently manage multiple outputs with limited GPIO pins.